 Psychiatric Services: Medical Evaluation and Monitoring

-If you are new to Georgia State University or have not been seen at the Counseling and Testing Center within the last six months, you will need to complete initial paper work and make a consultation appointment with a clinician that will help the counselor recommend the services you need.
-If psychiatric services at the center are recommended, you will be scheduled with a 50 minute initial assessment with a counselor. that counselor can make appointment with a psychiatrist for you.
+If you are new to Georgia State University or have not been seen at the CTC within the last six months, you will need to complete initial paperwork and make a consultation appointment with a clinician that will help the counselor recommend the services you need.
+If psychiatric services at the center are recommended, you will be scheduled for a 50 minute initial assessment with a counselor.
+Afterwards, that counselor can make an appointment with a psychiatrist for you.
 Your first visit with the psychiatrist is usually an evaluation, which focuses on why you were referred.
-During the initial, one hour evaluation the psychiatrist will talk to you about treatment recommendations and discuss a preliminary treatment plan.
-If you agree with the treatment plan, then a decision about ongoing treatment, probably involving the use of medication, will be discussed.
-For some people, counseling (offered by Counseling and Testing Center therapists) and medication monitoring (offered by the Counseling and Testing Center psychiatrists) provides a complete and comprehensive system of treatment all under the same roof.
+During the evaluation, the psychiatrist will talk to you about treatment recommendations and discuss a preliminary treatment plan.
+If you agree with the treatment plan, then a decision about ongoing treatment will be discussed.
+For some people, counseling (offered by CTC therapists) and medication monitoring (offered by the CTC psychiatrists) provides a complete and comprehensive system of treatment all under the same roof.

 More and more students are coming to the university already being treated with medications.
 We would like to be able to assist you with your medications, but some preparation is needed to transfer your care here.

 At the time of the initial evaluation, you will be asked to sign a release of information form for us to obtain your treatment records from your previous physician or therapist.
-We will mail or fax this request promptly but it may take a few weeks for us to obtain the records as this depends on the response time of your former physician or/and therapist.
+We will mail or fax this request promptly but it may take several weeks for us to obtain the records, as this depends on the response time of your former physician and/or therapist.
 If you have been formally evaluated for ADD/ADHD or have other documentation (i.e. hospital discharge summaries, other psychological testing results etc.), we will also ask you to sign a release of information form in order to obtain copies for our records.
 Please keep in mind that all records must be reviewed prior to being accepted for medication monitoring.